syncsign/example_build_with_esp_idf/README.md

-# Example Build with esp-idf
+# Example Build with ESP-IDF

 An example to build project that requires esp-idf.
 It runs automatically on Github Actions.